Original vs Print Artwork

 Look at the surface texture

 Original paintings show thick strokes, uneven paint, layered areas, knife marks.
-Prints show uniform or printed texture; giclées may fake brushwork but lack changing direction/thickness under magnification.
+Prints and reproductions show uniform or printed texture; giclées may fake brushwork but lack changing direction/thickness under magnification.

 2